 Intact skin and mucous membranes (e.g., respiratory tract, genitourinary system, digestive tract)

 - Tight junctions between epithelial cells

-- Ciliary function of the respiratory tract (ciliated epithelium of the trachea and bronchi)
+- Ciliary function of ciliated epithelium in the respiratory tract

-Mucus (chemical barrier) contains nonspecific and specific protective substances against infection.
+Mucus and body secretions contain nonspecific and specific protective substances against infections.

-- Lysozyme: enzyme formed from neutrophils, granulocytes, and macrophages that can lyse linkages in peptidoglycans (e.g., the cell wall of gram‑positive bacteria).
+- Lysozyme: enzyme formed from neutrophils, granulocytes, and macrophages that can lyse bonds in peptidoglycans (e.g., cell walls of certain, especially gram‑positive, bacteria)

 - Acid hydrolases